Interior regularity of fully nonlinear degenerate elliptic equations, I: Bellman equations with constant coefficients: Abstract

 \section{Abstract}

-This is the first of a series of papers on the interior regularity of fully nonlinear degenerate elliptic equations.
-We consider a stochastic optimal control problem in which the diffusion coefficients, drift coefficients and discount factor are independent of the spacial variables.
-Under suitable assumptions, for $k=0,1$, when the terminal and running payoffs are globally $C^{k,1}$, we obtain the $C^{k,1}$-smoothness of the value function, which yields the existence and uniqueness of the solution to the associated Dirichlet problem for the degenerate Bellman equation.
+This is the first of a series of papers on the interior regularity of fully nonlinear degenerate elliptic equations of second order.
+We consider here a stochastic optimal control problem in a domain, in which the diffusion coefficients, drift coefficients and discount factor are independent of the spatial variables.
+Under appropriate assumptions, for $k=0,1$, when the terminal and running payoffs are globally $C^{k,1}$, we establish the interior $C^{k,1}$-smoothness of the value function, which yields the existence and uniqueness of the solution to the associated Dirichlet problem for the possibly degenerate Bellman equation with constant coefficients.
+Interior estimates for first and second derivatives of the solution are also obtained.
+The results are applicable to fully nonlinear degenerate elliptic equations in the form of $F(u_{x^ix^j}(x),x)=0$ which are invariant under the action of the orthogonal group on the Hessian matrix, including Monge-Amp\`ere equations and other Hessian equations under suitable settings, as discussed in subsequent papers.